Kate McKinnon, Pete Davidson departing from ‘SNL’ - NewsBreak

 “I love ya, thanks for letting me stay awhile.
 Live from New York, it’s Saturday night,” she said to open the show.

 The 28-year-old Davidson joined the cast in 2014 and has appeared in eight seasons.
 His own outsize personality often outshone the characters he played.
 His comic commentaries as himself on “Weekend Update” were often his most viral bits.
-And he was as well-known for his life offscreen — dating Ariana Grande and current girlfriend Kim Kardashian — as on.
+And he was as well-known for his life offscreen — dating Ariana Grande and current girlfriend Kim Kardashian — as on.‘Benedict Cumberbatch’ hosts ‘Saturday Night Live’

 “I never imagined this would be my life,” Davidson said during the show.
 “I appreciate SNL for always having my back, for allowing me to work on myself and grow.
 Thank you to Lorne for never giving up on me or judging me even when everyone else was, for believing in me and allowing me to have a place I could call home with the memories that will last a lifetime.
 Thank you.”